CulDeVu/culdevu.github.io/thought/2021-06-11-segment-register.md

 In this snippet, the processor keeps some internal table of which segments are in use and how they're mapped, much like a virtual memory table today.
 The new instruction `seg` tells the processor "initialize this segments with no upper bound."
 From this point on, any time someone indexes off of that segment by *any amount*, it will work.
 At least until physical memory runs out.

-When a load or store happens to, say, `5:qword ptr[0xdead]`, a page will get committed to
+When a load or store happens to, say, `5:qword ptr[0xdead]`, the page containing virtual address `0xdead` off of segment `5` will be committed to a physical page if it hasn't done so already.